-3.1 SUMMARY OF THE MAIN CHARACTERISTICS AND CONDITIONS OF THE ELEMENTS COUNTED AS TIER 1 AND TIER 2 CAPITAL
+3.1 SUMMARY OF THE MAIN CHARACTERISTICS AND CONDITIONS OF THE OWN FUNDS COUNTED AS TIER 1 AND TIER 2 CAPITAL

-For the purposes of calculating its minimum own funds requirements, the Group considers as tier 1 capital the elements defined as such, taking into account their relevant deductions, in Section Two, Title I, Chapters 1 to 3 of the Solvency Regulation.
+For the purposes of calculating its minimum own funds requirements, the Group considers as tier 1 capital the elements defined as such, taking into account their relevant deductions, in Part Two, Title I, Chapters 1 to 3 of the Solvency Regulation.

 Tier 1 capital is characterised by being a component of own funds that can be used immediately and without restriction to cover risks or losses when they arise, the amount of which is recorded free of all foreseeable taxes at the time it is calculated.
 Tier 1 capital is in principle more stable and durable than tier 2 capital, which is described below.
-As indicated in section 3.2 below, as at 31 December 2015 the Group's tier 1 capital basically consisted of ICO's equity and effective and explicit reserves.
+As indicated in section 3.2 below, as at 31 December 2016 the Group's tier 1 capital basically consisted of ICO's equity and its actual and stated reserves.

-Tier 2 capital, on the other hand, is as defined in Part Two, Title I, Chapter 4 of the Solvency Regulation, with the limits and deductions established therein.
-These own funds, although conforming to the definition of own funds established under current regulations, are characterised by being, in principle, more volatile or less permanent than elements considered as tier 1 capital.
+Tier 2 capital, on the other hand, is the own funds defined in Part Two, Title I, Chapter 4 of the Solvency Regulation, with the limits and deductions established therein.
+These own funds, although conforming to the definition of own funds established in the current Regulation, are characterised by being, in principle, more volatile or less permanent than elements considered as tier 1 capital.

-As broken down in section 3.2 below, as at 31 December 2015 the Group's tier 2 capital comprised solely adjustments for general credit risk using the standardised approach.
+As broken down in section 3.2 below, as at 31 December 2016 the Group's tier 2 capital comprised solely adjustments for general credit risk using the standardised approach.
 All items which, in accordance with the provisions of the Solvency Regulation, form part of the ICO Group's eligible capital, are homogeneous as regards their definition and characteristics, and so their content is not described individually.